 In 2005, Parties to the Kyoto Protocol decided that the capacity-building frameworks were also applicable to the implementation of the Protocol.
 They endorsed frameworks to guide capacity-building activities under the Kyoto Protocol in developing countries and countries with economies in transition.

 The Paris Agreement confirms the above-mentioned guiding principles and approaches to capacity-building.
 It asks all Parties to cooperate to enhance the capacity of developing countries to implement the Agreement and calls on developed country Parties to enhance support for capacity-building actions in developing country Parties.

 Over the recent years, various arrangements have been established to enhance capacity-building under the UN climate change regime:

 The Durban Forum for in-depth discussion on capacity-building

 The Durban Forum is an annual, in-session event organized under the auspices of the Subsidiary Body for Implementation (SBI) that brings together stakeholders from diverse backgrounds to share experiences, good practices and lessons learned in building the capacity of developing countries to mitigate and adapt to climate change.
 Stakeholders involved include technical and policy experts, practitioners and representatives from national governments and IGOs, civil society and private sector entities.
 Governments, invited by the SBI, annually submit proposals for topics to be included in the agenda of the meeting.
-The Durban Forum is also a means to improve the monitoring and review of the effectiveness of capacity-building within the UNFCCC process.
+The Durban Forum is also a means to improve the monitoring and review of the effectiveness of capacity-building within the UN climate change process.